ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 The most challenging books to produce with HTML and CSS are complex textbooks, like [*The Economy*](http://www.core-econ.org/the-economy/), which we produced as a website and a print edition for [CORE](http://core-econ.org), with the print edition published by Oxford University Press.

 Here we started with our existing library of CSS styles for basic book production, and then wrote thousands of lines of custom Sass to create the page layout and allow for the many possible interactions that might appear in the book.
-For instance, paragraphs have to know when to be indented and when to be flush left, depending on which elements precede it in the HTML.
+For instance, a paragraph has to know when to be indented and when to be flush left, depending on which elements precede it in the HTML.

 Here, we relied heavily on PrinceXML's awareness of `inside` and `outside` for rules for margins and floats, which are critical for creating a mirrored-double-page-spread design like this.